 I know this thing seems weird, especially for those of you used to selling foods.
 In MN we don't tax most foods, but some we do and in this case, the vendor is required to pay sales tax to the State.
 This form will talk you through this.
 Remember, that there are certain geographic regions, like the Downtown Improvement District, that has a specialized sales tax.
 And yes, the State comes a-calling for these forms from time to time.
 With that, I am legally required to have these on file at all times.
 You are legally required to compile with them, however.
 That is all you.
 This table is helpful in determining how this form applies to you.

 Do I need to have a permit to sell food at your markets?
-If so, what permits do I need to vend?
+If so, what permits do I need?

-How does registration work?
+How does registration work for your in-person markets?
 What happens after I register and pay?

 If you are at the registration stage for any market or event - then you've already become a member.
 Registration is pretty simple once you've been approved.
 Our registration pages collect business name, contact info of primary seller, a quick sign off for any liabilities and payment of your stall fee.
 Without payment, your registration will not be accepted.
 We understand that a full season payment can add up quickly.
 If this is a challenge to you in your business, please contact us - we may be able to work something out.

 Where do I learn about setting up, and other day-of logistics?

 First, be sure to note your dates on your calendar.
 You'd be surprised how many folks forget to do this, and then miss out on sales opportunities when the date flies past them.
 Secondly, unless you hear from us, you can consider yourself registered for this event/market.
 Please note, lots and lot of logistics info is available on the registration page for the market you are planning to attend.
 We also have market logistics available under the FAQs tab.
 This information is typically available within a week of the series start day.
 In some situations, but not all, reminders may be sent via email, but logistics will always be posted online at the F&E website.